eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 ### An Example of Application

-Let's discuss the famous 2000 US Presidential election as an example of how the leader rule would have been applied.
+**Example:** Let's discuss the famous 2000 US Presidential election as an example of how the leader rule would have been applied.
 We had the following candidates:

 | Candidate       | Ideology    |
 |-----------------|-------------|